knowledge/ethereum-contracts/README.md

 This repository contains all Ethereum contracts used at Knowledge.

-Truffle Framework is our development and testing framework and asset pipeline for Ethereum.
+Truffle is our development and testing framework.

 With Truffle, you get: